Assumption-Lean Differential Variance Inference for Heterogeneous Treatment Effect Detection: Problem Formulation

+We highlight that contrasts of the potential outcome variances need not be considered exclusively on the absolute scale.
+For instance, when it is of interest to interpret differential variance on the relative scale, we may instead consider the following causal estimand, which we call the \textit{relative differential variance}:

 Values larger than one suggest that the potential outcomes associated with the treatment group have larger variances than those of the control group, whereas values smaller than one indicate the opposite.
-Similar to the result about $\Psi_F$ given in Theorem~\ref{thm:constant-ite-violations-abs-diff-var}, $\Lambda_F(P_{X,0}) \neq 1$ implies that the homogeneous ITE assumption is violated by Corollary~\ref{cor:constant-ite-violations-rel-diff-var}.
+Similar to the result about $\Psi_F(P_{X,0})$ given in Theorem~\ref{thm:constant-ite-violations-abs-diff-var}, $\Lambda_F(P_{X,0}) \neq 1$ implies that the second-moment homogeneous treatment effect hypothesis is violated by Corollary~\ref{cor:constant-ite-violations-rel-diff-var}.